Structure Five

 Not long after the addition of the extension, however, Five’s original, rectangular section may have suffered a collapse, resulting in its decommissioning and partial dismantling.

-A new doorway was inserted in the rebuilt north-eastern extension after the original entrance, a few metres to the south-west, was blocked.
+The wooden posts in the extension were also removed and radial, upright stone slabs inserted to divide up the interior.
+A new doorway was also inserted in the rebuilt north-eastern extension after the original entrance, a few metres to the south-west, was blocked.

 2021 drone shot of the original entrance to Structure Five with the blocking material still in place.
 Note the circular wall in the interior, inserted to separate the former doorway from the rest of the interior.
 (Jim Rylatt)